Installation on Windows

 docker run --rm --gpus all nvidia/cuda:11.7.1-base-ubuntu22.04 nvidia-smi

-Please refer to Deploy Celantur Container in our Linux section.
+Please refer to in our Linux section.
 The Windows deployment process is the same for Linux.